-- 1. accept full responsibility for admission and financial aid decisions and for proper notification of those decisions to candidates; - 2. not require or ask candidates or the secondary schools to indicate the order of the candidates' college or university preferences, except under Early Decision; - 3. permit first-year candidates for fall admission to choose among offers of admission and institutionally-affiliated financial aid and scholarships until May 1 and state this deadline explicitly in their offers of admission; - 4. not offer exclusive incentives that provide opportunities for students applying or admitted Early Decision that are not available to students admitted under other admission options; - 5. work with their institutions' senior administrative officers to ensure that institutionally-affiliated financial aid and scholarship offers and housing options are not used to manipulate commitments prior to May 1; - 6. establish wait list procedures that ensure that no student on any wait list is asked for a deposit to remain on the wait list or for a commitment to enroll prior to receiving an official written offer of admission written notification may include mail or electronic communications; - 7. state the specific relationship among admission and financial aid practices and policies; - 8. notify accepted aid applicants of financial aid decisions before the enrollment confirmation deadline, assuming all requested application forms are received on time; - 9. clearly state policies on renewal of financial aid that typically include a review of students' current financial circumstances; - 10. not knowingly offer financial aid packages to students committed to attend other institutions, unless the students initiate such inquiries.
+- accept full responsibility for admission and financial aid decisions and for proper notification of those decisions to candidates; - 2. not ask candidates, their schools, their counselors or others to list or rank order their college or university preferences on applications or other documents;2 - 3. permit first-year candidates for fall admission to choose among offers of admission and institutionally-affiliated financial aid and scholarships until May 1, and state this deadline explicitly in their offers of admission, and not establish policies nor engage in practices whose effect is to manipulate commitments prior to May 1;3 - 4. not offer exclusive incentives that provide opportunities for students applying or admitted Early Decision that are not available to students admitted under other admission options; - 5. work with their institutions' senior administrative officers to ensure that housing options are not used to manipulate commitments prior to May 1; - 6. establish wait list procedures that ensure that no student on any wait list is asked for a deposit to remain on the wait list or for a commitment to enroll prior to receiving an official written offer of admission.
+Written notification may include mail or electronic communications; - 7. state the specific relationship among admission and financial aid practices and policies; - 8. notify accepted aid applicants of financial aid decisions before the enrollment confirmation deadline, assuming all requested application forms are received on time; - clearly state policies on renewal of financial aid that typically include a review of students' current financial circumstances; - 10. not knowingly offer financial aid packages to students committed to attend other institutions, unless the students initiate such inquiries.
 Athletic scholarships, which adhere to nationally-established signing periods, are a recognized exception to this provision; - 11. initially report on all first-year admitted or enrolled students, including special subgroups in the reporting of test scores.
-If data on subgroup populations are also provided, clear explanations of who is included in the subgroup population will be made;
+If data on subgroup populations are also